Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Introduction

 \section{Introduction}

 The Sun has an activity cycle of about 11 years, with an underlying magnetic field that oscillates with a period of around 22 years.
-The solar dynamo operating in the convection zone below the solar surface is the mechanism responsible for generating cyclic magnetic fields \citep[see e.g.][and reference therein]{BS05,Char05}.
+A dynamo operating in the convection zone below the solar surface is responsible for generating cyclic magnetic fields \citep[see e.g.,][and reference therein]{BS05,Char05}.
 The occurrence of sunspots, which is the main surface manifestation of the solar cycle, varies regularly over the cycle.
 At the beginning of each cycle sunspots tend to appear at mid-latitudes, while toward the end of each cycle they tend to appear at low latitudes.
-It is believed, that these sunspots and their occurrence are connected to an underlying toroidal magnetic field, which is migrating equatorward during the cycle.
-Since several decades people have tried to explain and reproduce the solar magnetic field evolution.
-Mean-field models, where turbulence effects are parameterized through mean-field coefficients \citep[see e.g.][]{KR80}, have been successful in producing some observed magnetic field properties \citep[e.g.][]{KKT06,KO11}, as well as dynamo models relying on the Babcock-Leighton effect \citep{B61,L64} and flux transport by meridional circulation \citep[e.g.][]{CSD95,DC99}.
-The low Reynolds numbers compared with the Sun limit the usefulness of global simulations of self-consistent convection, where the basic magnetohydrodynamic equations are solved directly.
+It is believed that these sunspots and their occurrence are connected to an underlying toroidal magnetic field, which is migrating equatorward during the cycle.
+Theoretical models of solar magnetic field evolution have been studied for several decades.
+Mean-field models, where turbulence effects are parameterized through transport coefficients \citep[see e.g.,][]{KR80}, have been successful in producing some observed magnetic field properties \citep[e.g.,][]{KKT06,KO11}.
+Another class of dynamo models relies on the Babcock-Leighton effect \citep{B61,L64} and flux transport by meridional circulation \citep[e.g.,][]{CSD95,DC99}.
+The low Reynolds numbers compared with the Sun limit the usefulness of global simulations of self-consistent convection, where the equations of magnetohydrodynamics are solved directly.
 However, the increasing computing power has led to the successful reproduction of some observed features of the solar magnetic field by such models.